cadugrillo/s7-mcp-server/README.md

 1. Find or create the claude_desktop_config.json file (typically in the Claude app config folder).

-2. Add or update the following (remember to change port according to your deployment):
+2. Add or update the following if running in a container (streamable-http) (remember to change port according to your deployment):

 ```json
 {